uphy/agent-sync/docs/input-output.md

 - Absolute paths (starting with `/` on Unix or drive letters on Windows) are used as-is
 - Relative paths are resolved relative to each output directory

+Trailing slash rule and aggregation examples:
+- Directory (per-file outputs): `.claude/agents/` → each input mode becomes its own markdown file
+- File (aggregation): `.roomodes` → all input Roo modes aggregated into one YAML file
+- Memory per-file example: `.roo/rules/` → each input memory becomes its own file
+- Concatenated memory example: `.roo/rules/combined.md` → all input memories concatenated into one file

 For example:
 - `.roo/rules/` - Treated as a directory, each source file becomes a separate output file
 - `.roo/rules/combined.md` - Treated as a file, all source files are concatenated into one file
+- `.roomodes` - Treated as a single file aggregating all Roo modes in project scope
 - `/absolute/path/rules/` - Absolute path to a directory for separate output files

 If `outputPath` is not specified, the agent's default path is used (see "Default Output Path Behavior" sections below).